Jet Lag

 Everything you need to know about jet lag and travel memories.

-Jet lag typically lasts 1 day per timezone crossed when traveling east, and about 0.5-0.7 days per timezone when traveling west.
-Individual factors like age, sleep patterns, and hydration affect recovery time.
-For a 6-timezone eastward trip, expect roughly 6-7 days for full recovery.
+On average, jet lag lasts about 1 day per timezone crossed when traveling east, and about 0.5-0.7 days per timezone when traveling west.
+However, individual variation is significant—factors like light exposure, sleep timing, age, and personal physiology all affect recovery.
+These are estimates, not guarantees.